Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

            :width: 65%
            :align: center

-We can then run the Single Mutants function:
+We can then run the Single Mutations function:

     .. image:: /_static/images/Tutorial/mut_417_1.png
            :alt: An example image